For many travelers to Japan, the allure of Saga Prefecture lies in its world-class ceramics. The towns of Arita and Imari are legendary.

 1. Arita Porcelain Park

-This is the single best spot in Arita for families.
-It is a bizarre and wonderful theme park that features a full-scale reconstruction of the Zwinger Palace from Dresden, Germany.
+It features a full-scale reconstruction of the Zwinger Palace from Dresden, Germany.
 Why?
 Because Dresden is Arita’s sister city.

-For kids, the appeal is simple: Space.
-The courtyard is massive, allowing children to run and burn off energy safely away from fragile shelves.
 There is also a small mini-golf course and a sake/shochu brewery on-site (for the parents).
-The shop here is large and spacious, with wide aisles that are stroller-friendly—a rarity in this region.
+The shop here is large, with wide, stroller-friendly aisles—a rarity in this region.

 2. “Treasure Hunting” at Kouraku Kiln